-A dead car battery is more than a technical hassle.
-It can interrupt your whole day – especially if you can't find your jumper cables or have to wait for roadside assistance.
+A dead car battery is more than a technical hassle – it can interrupt your whole day – especially if you can't find your jumper cables or have to wait for roadside assistance.

 Most batteries are "maintenance-free," but it’s a good idea to have a load test performed on your battery every two years.
 Battery testing should be a part of routine maintenance, but there are specific times when it makes the most sense.

-The engine takes a long time to crank
+Engine takes a long time to crank

-Your battery or check engine light comes on
+Check engine or battery light comes on

-The battery smells like rotten eggs (yuck!)
+Battery smells like rotten eggs (yuck!)

-Your headlights are dimmer than usual
+Headlights are dimmer than usual

 Car won't start and makes clicking sound when turning key (a single click may be indicative of starter issues)

 Batteries come in many sizes, and manufacturers are changing and developing new batteries every year.
 Your vehicle's Battery information should be in your owner’s manual, but we know how confusing those things can be.
 Our team, however, are experts at this and can help guide you through the process!